Riverscapes/RiverscapesToolbar/docs/quickstart.md

 1. Follow the online instructions for [installing the AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/installing.html)
 2. Open a command prompt and type `aws configure`
 3. Type your credentials as given to you.
-Contact North Arrow Research (info aT northarrowresearch.com) if you need keys.
+Contact North Arrow Research (email info [`aT`] northarrowresearch.com) if you need keys.

 ## Step 2: Install `boto3`